evanx/jsbin/hydratePromises/readme.md

 We use a `CountDownLatch` utility to count down the replies we are awaiting and then invoke `setState` on our component.
 That triggers a `render` of our hydrated component.

-However some properties might failed to load and will be `null,` so we have to be cognisant of that in our `render` function.
+However some properties might failed to load and will be `null,` so we have to have that eventuality in our `render` function.

 https://twitter.com/evanxsummers